“This community is unlike any community,” Mustang schools offering support, counseling after restaurant shooting

-MUSTANG, Okla. - Mustang schools are offering counseling to classmates and staff after a middle school student was shot near Lake Hefner.
+MUSTANG, Okla. - Mustang schools are offering counseling to classmates and staff after the shooting near Lake Hefner.

 "The students, arguably, they’re worried about their friends, but they’re also excited that their friends are expected to recover," Mustang Public Schools spokesperson Shannon Rigsby said.